glorfindel56/Home-Credit-Loan-Default-Prediction/README.md

 Graphical representations and plots generated during the EDA and modeling stages.

 ## Google Drive
 - Documents and Resources will be placed in this Google Drive shared folder.
-Collaborations like the Group Project Proposal will be done over a Google Doc document, when ready will be exported and submitted in Canvas as a .PDF.
+Collaborations like the Group Project Proposal will be done over a Google Doc document, and are exported and submitted in Canvas as a .PDF.
 - [Team 89 - Google Drive](https://drive.google.com/drive/folders/1fgMOmtSIlGcIcjbpQjrJadFLRaADpTf8?usp=sharing)

 ## DropBox